bilala45/amplify/README.md

 Check out a demo of the app below!

-## Tech
+## Tech Stack

-Technologies: React.js, Node.js, Express.js, Spotify Web API
+React.js, Node.js, Express.js, Spotify Web API, Tailwind CSS

 To learn more about the Spotify Web API, check out this [link](https://developer.spotify.com/).